andrewt3000/MachineLearning/README.md

 [Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) - storing knowledge gained while solving one problem and applying it to a different but related problem.

-[Neural architecture search](https://en.wikipedia.org/wiki/Neural_architecture_search) - (aka automl) automatically designing neural networks, typically with reinforcement learning.
+[Neural architecture search](https://en.wikipedia.org/wiki/Neural_architecture_search) - (a sub-field of automl) automatically designing neural networks, typically with reinforcement learning.
 [Survey](https://arxiv.org/abs/1808.05377)

 Feature visualization - In computer vision, generating images representative of what neural networks are looking for.